castorini/anserini/docs/rest-api.md

 Path variables:

-- `index`: The index name to query.
+- `index_name`: The index name to query.
 Default is "msmarco-v1-passage"

 Query parameters: